-I grew up going to the New England Aquarium, both with my family and on school field trips, and was excited to return this past month with my own children.
-In the heart of Boston, the aquarium opened in 1969 and has over one million visitors each year.
+In the heart of Boston, the New England Aquarium opened in 1969 and has over one million visitors each year.
 There are over 20,000 sea creatures who live at the aquarium and visitors are able to explore four floors of exhibits in addition to outdoor plaza exhibits and the Simons Theater.

 10 Things to Do at the New England Aquarium:

 1. Compare the size of various shark teeth and bites in the Science of Sharks exhibit.

 2. Learn the various behaviors and ways of communication of the African penguins in the Blue Planet Action Center.
 There are over 60 African and rockhopper penguins that call the aquarium home and visitors can watch the penguins being fed, weighed, and cleaned throughout the day.